 We are making a coverage decision for you whenever we decide what is covered for you and how much we pay.
-In some cases, we might decide a service or drug is not covered or is no longer covered by Medicare for you.
+In some cases, we might decide medical care is not covered or is no longer covered by Medicare for you.
 If you disagree with this coverage decision, you can make an appeal.
+2024 Evidence of Coverage for MedMutual Advantage Classic HMO 154 Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)